metatensor/Workshop-spring-2025/finetuning/02.heads-finetuning/README.md

    where `head_modules` and `last_layer_modules` are the modules to finetune.

 2. Run `bash finetune.sh`.
 This will train the model after loading the PET-MAD checkpoint.
 The training process will take several minutes.
-Please have a look at `options.yaml` to see how the finetuning is defined.
 3. Run `bash eval.sh`.
 This will export the PET-MAD model from the checkpoint and evaluate it on two datasets: Li3PS4 and MAD.

 ### Post-Execution